 The primary mission of the College’s library collections is to support the College’s instructional program, which includes the aforementioned Connections curriculum.
-As such, the library’s goal is to collect materials at the nstructional Support Level, as defined by the Library of Congress (https://www.loc.gov/acq/devpol/cpc.html).
+As such, the library’s goal is to collect materials at the Instructional Support Level, as defined by the Library of Congress (https://www.loc.gov/acq/devpol/cpc.html).
 Library materials are collected to enable students to complete assignments, undertake independent research projects, and develop new insights.

 B. Faculty Research

 As a library supporting undergraduate work, comprehensive research collections are beyond the capacity of the library.
-However, faculty research and publication are not only key intellectual output of the College’s work but is also an important driver of the College’s curriculum.
+However, faculty research and publication are not only key intellectual outputs of the College’s work but are also an important driver of the College’s curriculum.
 As such, the libraries work to provide needed materials for faculty research and publication through responses to requests and through interlibrary loan and combined consortial resources.
 (See Section V, “Consortial and Resource Environment,” for more detail.)

 C. Bibliographic Access

 To facilitate discovery of materials and resources — including those that Shain Library has not purchased or subscribed to — the library committed to providing as much bibliographical/discovery access as possible.
 The library will therefore make every effort within its budgetary abilities to subscribe to databases that cover all disciplines represented in the College curriculum.
 Further bibliographic access is provided by the OCLC Worldcat database and through the Primo discovery interface.